Effects of crystal field and momentum-based frustrated exchange interactions on multiorbital square skyrmion lattice: INTRODUCTION

 Skyrmions often form long-range ordered phases, commonly referred to as skyrmion lattices (SkLs) or skyrmion crystals (SkXs)~\footnote{In this study, we adopt the former term, SkLs.}.
 The most widely known SkLs appear in noncentrosymmetric magnets where relativistic spin--orbit coupling gives rise to a Dzyaloshinskii--Moriya interaction (DMI)~\cite{DZYALOSHINSKY1958241,MoriyaPhysRev.120.91}.
 In such noncentrosymmetric magnets, SkLs are stabilized by the interplay among DMI, ferromagnetic exchange interaction, and Zeeman coupling to an external magnetic field~\cite{Bogdanov89,BOGDANOV1994255,BinzPhysRevLett.96.207202,roessler2006spontaneous,BinzPhysRevB.74.214408,Muhlbauerdoi:10.1126/science.1166767,SuDoYiPhysRevB.80.054416}.
 By contrast, in centrosymmetric systems, SkLs can also emerge from competing interactions via the frustration mechanism even without the DMI~\cite{OkuboPhysRevLett.108.017206}.
 Reflecting the distinct stabilization mechanisms, the resulting characteristics of SkLs differ qualitatively between noncentrosymmetric and centrosymmetric systems.
-In the frustrated Heisenberg model under centrosymmetric conditions, the helicity of the SkL is unlocked due to the presence of $\mathbb{Z}_2$ symmetry, which renders skyrmions and antiskyrmions energetically degenerate~\footnote{In this study, we do not explicitly distinguish between skyrmions and antiskyrmions~\cite{hayamidoi:10.7566/JPSJ.89.103702,ZhaHayamiPhysRevB.111.165155}.}.
+In a frustrated Heisenberg-like effective model under centrosymmetric conditions, the \emph{vorticity} and \emph{helicity} degrees of freedom of the SkL are unlocked owing to the absence of the symmetry-dependent DMI and the bond-dependent anisotropy~\cite{hayamidoi:10.7566/JPSJ.89.103702} , which renders Bloch-, N\'{e}el-skyrmions and antiskyrmions energetically degenerate~\footnote{In this study, we do not explicitly distinguish between Bloch-, N\'{e}el-skyrmions and antiskyrmions~\cite{ZhaHayamiPhysRevB.111.165155}.}.

 In itinerant magnets, competing interactions often arise from the Ruderman--Kittel--Kasuya--Yosida (RKKY) interaction~\cite{RudermanandKittelPhysRev.96.99,Kasuya10.1143/PTP.16.45,YosidaPhysRev.106.893}, expressed as